-One of the things I remember talking to my Dad about when I was at school was the importance of a “well-rounded education”.
+One of the things I remember my Dad emphasising when I was at school was the importance of a “well-rounded education”.
 I had no idea of what I wanted as a career path, and was never pushed into anything.
 Instead, I was allow to try many things, the theory being that if I was studying a subject I was passionate about, I would have the critical thinking skills and (hopefully) sense of direction to make it work.

 I was extremely lucky.